Risha2003/Wine-Quality-Prediction/README.md

 sulphates,
 alcohol.

-Algorithms Used
+Algorithms Used:

-Support Vector Classifier: ----> Accuracy: 87%
+Support Vector Classifier: ----> Accuracy: 87%,
-Random Forest Classifier: ----> Accuracy: 88%
+Random Forest Classifier: ----> Accuracy: 88%,
 This algorithms will predict the quality of wine.

-Model Creation
+Model Creation:
 I have deployed this model locally with the help of flask environment.
-The result is as follows.
+The result is as follows;
 The homepage will input the data from the user and will display the result.